learnk8s/learnk8s.io/src/advancedKubectl/content.md

     },
     {
       "image": "kubernetes-internals-7.svg",
-      "description": "The kubelet reads the Pod definitions from the storage backend, downloads the required container images, and runs the containers via Docker (or another container runtime) on the worker node."
+      "description": "The kubelet reads the Pod definitions from the storage backend and instructs the container runtime (Docker, for example) to run the containers on the worker node."
     }
   ]
 }